-Mercy Corps sees complex global challenges as an invitation: to pioneer paths out of poverty, to forge new partnerships, to create solutions that break through entrenched challenges.
-But the traditional grant-based model of funding international development is limiting.
-It rarely promotes the flexibility and experimentation required to test new models — models that could deliver social benefit to millions of people in the developing world.
+Mercy Corps sees complex global challenges as an invitation: to pioneer paths out of poverty, to forge novel partnerships, to create solutions not limited by status quo.
+We look to new ways of funding international development that promote the flexibility and experimentation required to test new models — models that could deliver social benefit to millions of people in the developing world.

 Mercy Corps’ Social Venture Fund provides early-stage financing and post-investment support to create and grow scalable, self-sustaining businesses that improve people’s lives in an enduring way.
-We do this by pairing our deep, on-the-ground insight into local customs and markets with a unique blend of capital and targeted business expertise.
+We do this by pairing our deep, on-the-ground insight into local customs and markets with capital and targeted business expertise.

 Capitalized by philanthropic contributions, we structure the Mercy Corps Social Venture Fund so that our highest-potential emerging ventures receive the early-stage support needed to learn, adapt and grow.
 Those that demonstrate financial sustainability, social impact and scale in the proof-of-concept and acceleration phases are connected with investors for follow-on funding to reach commercial viability.

 Mercy Corps launched the Social Venture Fund (SVF) in 2015 to fill a critical gap (the “Pioneer Gap”) in the impact investing market for seed and early stage social venture startups.
 In its first year, SVF completed six investments, becoming one of the most active early stage impact investors in both Indonesia and Kenya.